-With Enscape, you have two options:
+From within Enscape, you have three options:

 You’ll find both options in the Enscape Settings menu.
 For the second option, you can pick any preset or custom resolution you want (up to 4096 x 4096px), but fair warning: if you enter extremely high resolutions, it might take a few seconds!